Laurie Leshin: Career

 From 2005 to 2007, Leshin was the director of Sciences and Exploration Directorate at NASA's Goddard Space Flight Center, where she oversaw science activities.
-From 2008 to 2009, she was the Deputy Center Director for Science & Technology at Goddard.
+From 2008 to 2009, she was the deputy center director for science and technology at Goddard.
 In this position, she oversaw strategy development at the center, leading an inclusive process to formulate future science and technology goals, and an integrated program of investments aligned to meet those goals.
 With other NASA Goddard senior managers, she was responsible for effectively executing the center's $3 billion in programs, and ensuring the scientific integrity of Earth observing missions, space-based telescopes such as the James Webb Space Telescope, and instruments exploring the Sun, Moon, Mercury, Mars, Saturn, comets and more.
 Starting in 2010, Leshin served as the deputy associate administrator for NASA’s Exploration Systems Mission Directorate, where she played a leading role in NASA's future human spaceflight endeavors.
 Her duties included oversight of the planning and execution of the next generation of human exploration systems, as well as the research, robotic and future capabilities development activities that support them.
-She was also engaged in initiating the development of commercial human spaceflight capabilities to low earth orbit.
+She was also engaged in initiating the development of commercial human spaceflight capabilities to low Earth orbit.

-From 2011 to 2014, Leshin served as Dean of the School of Science and Professor of Earth & Environmental Science at Rensselaer Polytechnic Institute, where she led the scientific academic and research enterprise.
+From 2011 to 2014, Leshin served as dean of the school of science and professor of Earth and environmental science at Rensselaer Polytechnic Institute, where she led the scientific academic and research enterprise.
 Leshin's scientific expertise is in cosmochemistry, and she is primarily interested in deciphering the record of water on objects in the Solar System.